fbpx

 Day 1 - Phnom Penh

 Sua s'dei!
 Welcome to Phnom Penh, Cambodia’s lively capital city.
-You’ll be met at the airport and transferred to your hotel today.
-If you arrive early, why not go for a stroll and discover the city’s French colonial architecture or check out the National Museum and its fascinating collection of classic Khmer craftsmanship.
-Your adventure begins with a welcome meeting at 6 pm, where you’ll meet your trip leader and fellow travellers.
+You’ll be met at the airport by a local representative and transferred to your hotel.
+If you arrive early, why not go for a stroll and discover the city’s French architecture or check out the National Museum and its fascinating collection of Khmer craftsmanship.
+Your adventure officially begins with a welcome meeting at 6 pm tonight, where you’ll meet your trip leader and fellow travellers.
 After, join your group for dinner at Malis Restaurant – an upmarket dining spot that’s committed to preserving and serving Cambodia's traditional cuisine.
 Maybe cap off the night with a cocktail at the Le Moon Rooftop at Amanjaya Pancam Hotel.

 Day 2 - Phnom Penh